josevnz/Falco/tutorial/README.md

 [root@macmini2 ~]# systemctl restart falco.service
 ```

-## A simple data normalizer in Python
+## A simple event explorer in Python

 You must admit than getting a sense of what rules are noise and which ones are useful is tedious.